What Do I Need To Prepare For The Initial Meeting?

 What Should You Bring to Your Initial Estate Planning Meeting?

-When it comes to preparing for your first estate planning meeting, the answer can vary depending on the attorney or firm you're working with.
+When it comes to preparing for your first estate planning meeting, the answer can depend on the attorney or firm you're working with.
 Some attorneys will ask you to fill out a questionnaire ahead of time.
 Others, like myself, take a different approach.
 I prefer to simply invite clients to come in with their questions and concerns, and I guide the conversation from there.

 I take this approach because I find it more convenient for clients.
 It removes any barriers that might discourage someone from taking the first step.
 That said, there’s definitely value in a questionnaire for those who prefer to organize their thoughts beforehand.
 In some cases, it can lead to a more focused and productive meeting.